emaslvcc/Pentominoes/README.md

 11. **_shuffleOrder()_** shuffles the database to further randomize the pentominoes.

 12. **_CheckBestOption()_** is the heart of this bot's decision-making.
-It determines what the best pentomino positioning is, which depends on the number of non-empty cells.
+It determines what the best pentomino positioning is, which depends on the number of non-empty rows.

 **_Bot2.java_**